 3.5.7 Summary records of Study Group meetings

 For every meeting of a Study Group, a summary record is prepared by the Chairman with the help of a rapporteur appointed from the delegates present at the meeting.
 The main purpose of the summary record is to record the decisions taken during the meeting but not to provide a verbatim record of each intervention.
 The summary record should be prepared within 30 days of the meeting and posted on the ITU-R website for comments.
-It may also include annexes/addenda resulting from the development of temporary documents during the meeting, as appropriate.
+It is a document in the Study Group’s contribution document series.
+It may also include annexes/addenda resulting from the discussion (e.g. a statement of a Member State) or the development of temporary documents during the meeting, as appropriate.

 Editorial amendments and confirmation of statements made by the membership during the meeting could ideally be submitted to the Chairman within 15 days.
 However, the summary record will remain open for formal comments from the membership until the subsequent meeting of the Study Group concerned, at which time the record and the comments may be noted.